Orangeburg County License Hearing Guide

 If You Refused Testing

-• Implied Consent Law in South Carolina: South Carolina, like all states, has an implied consent law.
-This law states that by driving on South Carolina roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
-Refusing to submit to testing is a violation of this law and carries severe penalties.
+South Carolina, like all states, has an implied consent law.
+This means that by driving on South Carolina roads, you have implicitly consented to submit to chemical testing (breath, blood, or urine) if lawfully arrested for DUI.
+Refusing to submit to testing carries significant penalties, including a longer license suspension than if you had taken and failed the test.
+Refusal suspensions are typically longer than those for failing a breathalyzer.

 The ALR/Administrative Hearing